 - Peabody Museum of Archaeology and Ethology.
 FREE every Sunday 9:00 am-noon, every Wednesday from September to May 3:00-5:00 pm, MA residents only.

 Library Museum Pass Program.
-The Boston Public Library (and most surrounding metro town libraries) offers a chance to visit some of our best local museums and attractions for free.
-Visit your nearest branch library and get a museum pass with your library card.
+The Boston Public Library (and most surrounding metro town libraries) offers a chance to visit some of the best local museums and attractions for free.
+Visit your nearest branch library and get a museum pass valid on select days with your library card.
 The Museum Pass offers visitors free admission for a family of four to more than a dozen locations including the Boston Children’s Museum, the Boston Museum of Science, and the New England Aquarium (September – June only), just to name a few.
 Know that passes get reserved early, so don’t wait until the last minute to reserve one.

 In addition, there’s the Bank of America Museum on Us program.
 On the first weekend of every month, anyone with a Bank of America credit or debit card can get free admission to museums nationwide through the Museums on Us program.
-There are seven particpating museums in Massachusetts including the Museum of Fine Art and the Isabella Stewart Gardner Museum.
+There are seven participating museums in Massachusetts including the Museum of Fine Art and the Isabella Stewart Gardner Museum.

 If you know of any FREE museum days in Boston that I missed, let me know.